Federated mmWave Beam Selection Utilizing LIDAR Data

 \section{Federated Beam Selection Utilizing LIDAR Data}

 We propose a novel data-driven beam selection scheme, where connected vehicles in the coverage area of a BS collaborate to train a shared NN for top-$K$ beam classification using their position and LIDAR data in a distributed manner.
-Collaborative training is orchestrated by the BS, and takes place during normal operation of the network as depicted in Fig. \ref{fig:scheme}.
+Collaborative training is orchestrated by the BS, and takes place during normal operation of the network.